 Sonata, Op.
 78), and those which, as Brahms allowed privately to friends,

-are associated with some external text (such as the "Werther"
+are associated with some external text (such as the "Werther" Quartet,

 Although the picture of "Brahms the Progressive" that emerges from

 this examination derives from only a small portion of his œuvre,

 the composer’s contribution to the history of the genre is much more

 substantial than is generally believed.
 A study of this contribution

-within the framework of newly proposed definitions of absolute and program
+within the framework of newly proposed definitions of absolute and

-the wider musical and philosophical contexts in which these categories
+in the wider musical and philosophical contexts in which these categories

 continue to circulate.

-Parmer holds the degrees of Bachelor of Music with Gold Medal Honors in
+Parmer holds the degrees of Bachelor of Music with Gold Medal Honors

-the support of a Sproul Fellowship and a Social Science and Humanities
+with the support of a Sproul Fellowship and a Social Science and Humanities